-Together with our sister church in St. Albans, Hatfield Road Methodist Church, we are embarking on two exciting projects:
+Together with our sister church in St. Albans, Marlborough Road Methodist Church, we are embarking on two exciting projects:

 We aim to establish a Gift of Years Anna Chaplaincy in the city in order to share God’s love with the elderly wherever they may be: in residential care, in congregations, in their own homes and in the community.
 Such a chaplaincy will be an ecumenical appointment and will build on existing relationships between churches and residential homes as well as nurture new ones.